karthikeyanVK/bookish-dollop/readme.md

 ```

-## Step 7: Copy below code that lists the tools that is part of our books
+## Step 7: Copy below code that lists the tools that is part of our books in  index.ts

 ```
 // List all controller methods as MCP resources